eltrino/diamantedesk-application/README.md

 DiamanteDesk software extends base OroCRM functionality.
 Its main purpose is to integrate customer support system into the Client's CRM system.

-Using this comprehensive help desk it is now possible to create support tickets within the CRM and associate them with any customer from the system.
-In DiamanteDesk tickets can be assigned to specific users and grouped into Branches.
+Using this comprehensive help desk, it is now possible to create support tickets within the CRM and associate them with any customer from the system.
+In DiamanteDesk, tickets can be assigned to specific users and grouped into Branches.
 This option allows grouping tickets related to a certain customer.

 Currently, DiamanteDesk software is in alpha version.
 Eltrino team is making efforts to improve and increase the amount of features available to a user.